nisaiji/Admin/src/docs/profile/TeacherProfile.md

 # TeacherProfile Component Documentation

-This component allows teachers to view and update their personal profile information.
+This component allows class teachers and subject teachers to view and update their personal profile information.

 ## Features